-There are many types of charitable corporations or non-profit organizations based on the Internal Revenue Code.
-The most prominent is the 501(c)(3) public charity.
+There are many types of charities or non-profit organizations based on the Internal Revenue Code.
+The most prominent type is the 501(c)(3) public charity.

 Limited partnerships have a general partner and at least one limited partner (LP).
 A limited partner has no management authority and cannot generally bind the partnership.
 The GP retains all the management authority.
 Limited partners are usually financial backers who participate in the proceeds.